waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `select_move_tool`: A tool that takes a move slot number (1-4) as input and outputs the correct sequence of button presses to select and use that move in battle.
 - `pc_navigator`: A unified tool to navigate the PC.
 - `fly_map_navigator`: Calculates the sequence of directional button presses to move the cursor from a starting city to a target city on the FLY world map.
-- `check_unseen_reachability`: Checks a list of unseen tile coordinates to determine which are adjacent to currently reachable tiles.
 - `stun_npc`: Freezes an NPC's movement but does not make them traversable.
 CRITICAL: This tool only works on NPCs that are currently visible on the screen ('live objects').

 ## 2. 🚨 CRITICAL DIRECTIVES & LESSONS